 Frontier’s lengthy list of available safety features includes Nissan Safety Shield® 360, with Automatic Emergency Braking with Pedestrian Detection, Blind Spot Warning, Rear Cross-Traffic Alert, Lane Departure Warning, High Beam Assist, Rear Automatic Braking, Intelligent Cruise Control, Traffic Sign Recognition, Intelligent Driver Alertness and Rear Door Alert.

 Note: Prototype vehicles shown.
 Features, specifications and launch timing for future U.S. market production models is subject to change without notice

-News source, photos and videos courtesy of Nissan North America, Inc.
+News source and photos courtesy of Nissan North America, Inc.

 Story (intro and commentary) © 2021 CarNichiWa.com